Crock Pot Ranchero Chicken is slow cooked chicken in a zesty Ranchero Sauce. Use for tacos, enchiladas, nachos, or tostadas!

 Directions

-- To a large, 5-6 quart crock pot, add the chicken broth, salt, pepper, red pepper flakes, lime juice, chicken breasts and 2 cups Rancher Sauce.
-Cover and cook on low for 4-5 hours then shred chicken and place back in the juices to cook on low for 1 more hour.
-Scoop chicken into a storage container then mix with remaining Ranchero Sauce.
+- To a large, 6 quart crock pot add the chicken breasts, chicken broth, salt, pepper, red pepper flakes, lime juice, and 2 cups Ranchero Sauce.
+Cover then cook on low for 4 hours or until chicken shreds easily with two forks.
+Shred chicken then place back into the juices and cook on low for 1 more hour.
+Scoop chicken into a bowl then mix with remaining Ranchero Sauce.
 Use chicken as filling for tacos, enchiladas, nachos, or tostadas.

 Notes